Do Not Resuscitate Do Not Track

 The buyer gives the seller more information by either verbal or written communication, or better yet with his or her actions (which I have been told speak louder than words).
 Actions tell things that words don’t, and marketers know this.
 Web analytics tell of certain behaviors that help marketers optimize websites to improve traffic.
 Behaviors can tell public relations people how their company measures up in many ways.

 Kudos to the Interactive Advertising Bureau for taking the right stand against “Do Not Track.”
-The Marketing Consigliere hopes that they don’t get drowned out by the wailing and gnashing teeth of the so-called “privacy” advocates.
-Groups like the Electronic Frontier Foundation, which he has known about and even admired for years, seem to be getting shrill in their old age.
-With the emergence of C4ISR Marketing technologies, he is willing to bet that more people will want to be catered to regarding advertising – they’ll want products more in line with their desires, lifestyles, and behaviors.
+I hope that they don’t get drowned out by the wailing and gnashing teeth of the so-called “privacy” advocates.
+Groups like the Electronic Frontier Foundation, which I have known about and even admired for years, seem to be getting shrill in their old age.
+With the emergence of C4ISR Marketing technologies, I’m willing to bet that more people will want to be catered to regarding advertising – they’ll want products more in line with their desires, lifestyles, and behaviors.
 They won’t want to be mass marketed to like so many of us have been in the past.